elephantscale/es-training-new/google-cloud/slides/Cloud-Compute.md

 ---

+## Spot VMs

-## Preemptible VMs
+* Used to be called Preemptible VMs

 * Typically VM instances run until shutdown

 * Their cost is fixed per hr
   - You can get discount if you commit to longer period

-* Preemptible VMs can be 'taken away from you' with a 30 second notice!
+* Spot VMs can be 'taken away from you' with a 30 second notice!

 * You get a huge discount on pricing (upto 80% off)